FaridSafi/react-native-google-places-autocomplete/README.md

 1. ```npm install react-native-google-places-autocomplete --save```
 2. Get your [Google Places API keys](https://developers.google.com/places/) and enable "Google Places API Web Service" (NOT Android or iOS) in the console.
+3. Enable "Google Maps Geocoding API" if you want to use GoogleReverseGeocoding for Current Location

 ### Features